patri-es/DotNet/MyConsoleApp/README.md

 ```
 0, 1, 1, 2, 3, 5, 8, 13, 21...
 ```
-We copi the code of the example that has a bug, and we'll check it in the debugger console.
+We copy the code of the example that has a bug, and we'll check it in the debugger console.